subaquatic-pierre/portfolio-gatsby/content/projects/pwa-pipeline/index.md

 ---
 title: PWA Pipeline
-date: "2019-06-80T22:12:03.284Z"
+date: "2020-06-08T22:12:03.284Z"
 type: project
 production: false
-text: An AWS Pipeline which use CodePipeline to build the project and CloudFront to host the project.
+description: An AWS Pipeline which use CodePipeline to build the project and CloudFront to host the project.
 A CloudFormation stack can be launched from the repo.
 Follow the instructions and you will have a React Application pipeline in production.
 github: https://github.com/subaquatic-pierre/pwa-pipeline
 url: none
 tech: [